romhackraces/baserom/README.md

 ## More Information

-For more information about the creating levels for Romhack Races or for additional documentation about the baserom check out the items in the `Help` folder or visit the [baserom Wiki](https://github.com/ampersam-smw/rhr-baserom/wiki).
-If you have feedback or would like additional support with the baserom please visit the `#baserom-support` in the Romhack Races Discord server.
+For more information about the creating levels for Romhack Races or for additional documentation about the baserom check out the [baserom Wiki](https://github.com/ampersam-smw/rhr-baserom/wiki).
+If you need to view documentation for resources included in the baserom, such as the Retry System, the `Help` folder which contains the relevant material.

+If you have feedback or would like additional support with the baserom from the Romhack Races team, please visit the `#baserom-support` in the Romhack Races Discord server.

-### Credits
+### Resource Credits

-It is good practice to keep track of all resources used in your hacks if you can help it, see the included [CREDITS.txt](CREDITS.txt) file for a list of all resources included in the baserom visit the [wiki page](https://github.com/ampersam-smw/rhr-baserom/wiki/Resources-Used-in-the-Baserom).
+It is good practice to keep track of all resources used in your hacks if you can help it and credit their authors.
+See the included [CREDITS.txt](CREDITS.txt) file for a list of all resources included in the baserom or visit the [corresponding wiki page](https://github.com/ampersam-smw/rhr-baserom/wiki/Resources-Used-in-the-Baserom).

 ### Contributing